 - Use a ballpein hammer to texture the bail, avoiding the area that will be covered by gears.
 Rivet gears to this spot.

-- Carefully curve center of bail around the correct-sized part of bail-making pliers or stepped wire-looping pliers (#69-026) (anything that is the right size, and not graduated like regular round-nose pliers).
+- Carefully curve center of bail around a small wooden dowel, or the correct-sized part of bail-making pliers or stepped wire-looping pliers (anything that is the right size to curve your oval blank into a bail -- don't use regular round-nose pliers, because the tapered tips will make a wonky bail).
 Make sure the small end holes will end up directly across from each other.
 Try to make the tips touch.
 Set aside.

 Create the Pendant